dixxe/personal-website/README.md

-# D-bytes
+# Personal web
-D-bytes is a website for my team which used as headquarters.
-This project is open source and it's always will be that way.
+This website is a showcase of my skills and interests.

 ## Can I use this website?
 Yes you can!
 But you must follow MIT license if you doing so.